Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-After the successful introduction of the Japanese Shinkansen in , at 210 km/h (130 mph), the German demonstrations up to 200 km/h (120 mph) in , and the proof-of-concept jet-powered Aérotrain, SNCF ran its fastest trains at 160 km/h (99 mph).[19]
+Following the successful deployment of the Japanese Shinkansen in 1964 at 210 km/h (130 mph), the German demonstrations reaching 200 km/h (120 mph) in 1972, and the jet-powered Aérotrain proving concept, SNCF operated their fastest trains at 160 km/h (99 mph).

-The next year, in May , a regular service at 200 km/h (120 mph) was inaugurated by the TEE Le Capitole between Paris and Toulouse, with specially adapted SNCF Class BB locomotives hauling classic UIC cars, and a full red livery.[19]
-It averaged 119 km/h (74 mph) over the 713 km (443 mi).[34]
+The following year, in May 1976, regular service commenced at 200 km/h (120 mph) with the TEE Le Capitole between Paris and Toulouse, utilizing specially adapted SNCF Class BB locomotives and classic UIC cars, adorned with a vibrant red livery.
+This inaugural service averaged 119 km/h (74 mph) over 713 km (443 mi).

 [